 The message is also sent by the advising bank to the beneficiary to notify the proposed amendment of the documentary credit that has been issued.

+Accepted.

 Rename ‘DocumentaryCreditResponse’ to ‘DocumentaryCreditAcknowledgement’ with the below description –

 The DocumentaryCreditAcknowledgement message is sent by the advising bank to the issuing bank to notify that the DocumentaryCreditAmendmentRequest message has been received by the advising bank.

+Accepted.

 Rename ‘DocumentaryCreditApplicationAmendmentConfirmation (B2B)’ to ‘DocumentaryCreditAmendmentAcceptance (B2B)’

+Accepted.

 The DocumentaryCreditAmendmentAcceptance (B2B) message is sent by the advising bank to the issuing bank to notify whether the beneficiary accepts amendment regarding the documentary credit as proposed by the applicant.

+Accepted.

 Rename ‘DocumentaryCreditApplicationAmendmentConfirmation (B2C)’ to ‘DocumentaryCreditAmendmentAcceptance (B2C)’

+Accepted.

 Correct the spelling ‘Negociate’ to ‘Negotiate’

+Accepted.

 Replace the word ‘Advice’ with ‘Response’ in ‘DocumentaryCreditDiscrepancyAdvice’

+Accepted.

 Remove the word ‘Application’ from ‘DocumentationCreditApplicationCancellationRequest’, CancellationAdvice and CancellationResponse messages

 A dedicated message may also be relevant to inform the Advising Bank about amendments to the terms and conditions of a documentary credit (rather than the DocumentaryCreditAmendmentNotification message?)

+The DocumentaryCreditAmendmentRequest message is designed to request the amendment of the documentary credit and provides details on the content of the amendment on the documentary credit that has been issued.
+It contains the information about amendments to the terms and conditions of a documentary credit.
+This message is sent from applicant to issuing bank, as well as from issuing bank to advising bank.

 The SEG would like to propose various business processes to be segregated under appropriate business area at a later stage of the cycle (when the messages in scope are produced by CIPS for a detailed review by the SEG).
 For example, ‘Issuance’ can be under ‘tsin’ and not ‘tsrv’.
 This can be discussed later.

+We welcome detailed discussion during the review of MDR.

 SEG would like to know whether confirmation or discounting can be included as part of the LC messages.
 If the business flows for LCs and the discounting can be linked together efficiently, it will be useful.
 CIPS may want to adjust the business scope of the messages accordingly.

+We understand that the business flows in the appendix is not exhaustive, so we welcome proposals of additional scenarios be submitted in other BJs by other organizations.
+It is also indicated in the note at the end of the appendix: “Additional business flows and/or messages could possibly be developed to complement the Documentary Credit business scenarios.”

 We suggest that the format of the proposed messages should be aligned to any potential change on the SWIFT format (Nov.
 2025) so that the full End-to-End flow could be ensured.

+The design of the proposed messages will take into account the corresponding MT message formats.
+CRs to the messages can also be raised when there’s market demand of aligning the latest SWIFT format with the corresponding ISO 20022 messages.

 There is a concern about the challenges this proposed development will bring on the global community of banks and especially those supporting their client’s business with Chinese counterparts.
 Whilst we’re in favor of market competition, the emergence of a new messaging system could marginalize those that are unable to support this new message type (i.e. support CIPS connectivity).

+The intent of this set of message is to meet the needs of the market.
+With the regard of inter-connectivity between ISO 20022 and MT messages of documentary credit, we also recommend to consider efficiency, cost and transparency when making an inter-connectivity schema.